Theory of Operation

 Filenames

-The sdsOpen function takes <name> for the stream and the opening mode as input parameters.
-Opening a stream in sdsModeRead mode is used for playback and opening stream in sdsModeWrite is used for recording.
+The sdsOpen function takes <stream-name> for the stream and the opening mode as input parameters.
+Opening a stream in sdsModeRead mode is used for playback and opening a stream in sdsModeWrite is used for recording.

 Recording:

-<label> is a sequential integer starting at 0.
-The value is incremented until no file exists with the corresponding name, at which point a new file is created.
+<label> is a sequential number starting at 0.
+The number is incremented until no file exists with the corresponding name, at which point a new file is created.

 Playback:

-When a *.sdsio.yml control file is used and contains a play: node, the filename follows the pattern <stream-name>.<label>.sds, where <label> is specified in the corresponding step:.
+When a *.sdsio.yml control file is used and contains a play: node, the <label> is specified in the corresponding step:.

 Note